 And I think that most people feel that way.

-There's so many conflicting opinions and studies, supposedly, on how effective the vaccine is, how effective mask wearing is, that I think that's what I'm doing.
+There's so many conflicting opinions and studies, supposedly, on how effective the vaccine is, how effective mask wearing is, that I think people have a fatigue right now.

 Well, vaccination is no different.

-We do see that it is efficacious in the elderly and maybe in those who have comorbidities.
+We do see some that it is efficacious in the elderly and maybe in those who have comorbidities.

-And we are seeing complications with myocarditis and pericarditis that maybe now we can decide as parents or as patients to say you know what I'm willing to take the risk and and and and worry if I get the disease I know there's early treatment or you know what maybe my risk factors are so high that I want the vaccine to get that extra protection.
+We're not seeing the benefit in the kids under 18, and we are seeing complications with myocarditis and pericarditis that maybe now we can decide as parents or as patients to say, you know what, I'm willing to take the risk and worry if I get the disease.

-And we're not being given the information, and that's what's leading to all of this pushback uh regarding vaccines.
+And that's what's leading to all of this pushback regarding vaccine.

-Yeah, and I even feel for you know, for those who have been vaccinated, if they went in to receive that vaccination believing that they wouldn't get COVID, see, even with that, there wasn't enough information.
+Yeah, and I even feel for, you know, for those who have been vaccinated, if they went in to receive that vaccination believing that they wouldn't get COVID, see, even with that, there wasn't enough information.

-I'll ask I I'll ask you that in a minute.
+I'll ask you that in a minute.

-Um, all three of them had been vaccinized and vaccinated, and and this is one person who knows at least three people in that situation.
+And this is one person who knows at least three people in that situation.

-And then when you consider that there are therapeutics and there are medicines that work, I just wonder, I know that you've treated thousands of patients and you've treated them uh successfully using therapeutics and other medicines that work.
+And then when you consider that there are therapeutics and there are medicines that work, I just wonder, I know that you've treated thousands of patients and you've treated them successfully using therapeutics and other medicines that work.

-And I feel like sometimes that when we hear all we hear are negatives about um uh uh oxychloroquine, uh hydroxychloroquine, I'm sorry, and others, we hear so many negative things.
+And I feel like sometimes that when we hear, all we hear are negatives about oxychloroquine, hydroxychloroquine, I'm sorry, and others.

 It's almost like they want to shut all the exits.